khiguera/cppcheckTutorial/README.md

 cppcheckTutorial
 ================

-As a heads up, if you are here trying to figure out how to use this tool for Windows, we can not be sure that everything discussed will work.
-This tutorial was written mainly for Linux users as that is what we are using.
+As a fair warning to readers, this tutorial was written with Linux users in mind.

 Quick Info